Search products

 Go to FindsindexMain reading path

-Searchers do not all arrive in the same mood.
+Visitors do not all arrive in the same mood.
 Some people want to browse fast.
-Others want to understand why a site calls itself a spreadsheet when it really acts more like a product directory.
+Others want to understand why a page calls itself a spreadsheet when it really acts more like an organized product route.
 These pages are built to cover both cases.

-A plain-language overview of the phrase, what users are trying to do, and why category-led routes are often more useful than random link pages.
+A plain-language overview of how CNFans, Yupoo, and spreadsheet-style browsing fit together, and why category-led routes are often more useful than random link pages.

 A quicker path for people who want to make one smart click and keep moving.